KovnaTheCute/TevliarSetting/Tevliar Setting/One Shots/Demonic Infestation in Harma.md

 - The maw demons attack the nearest prey, regardless of what it is.
 - Quasits are intelligent enough to target the party and will defend the fanatics keeping the portal open
 - The abyssal scavengers are intelligent enough to not attack the fanatics but once they start attacking they wont discriminate between cultist and adventurer
-- The corrupter is intelligent
+- The corrupter is intelligent enough to specifically target the players however the first beings that it corrupts are the fanatics